-If the establishment's SIC is not on the Data Initiative SIC list (Appendix A), verify the SIC, and proceed with the inspection if injury and illness records are not available, or if high rate.
+If the establishment's SIC is not on the Data Initiative SIC list (Appendix A), verify the SIC, and proceed with the inspection if injury and illness records are not available, or if it has a high rate.
 Enter the correct SIC on the OSHA-1.

-If the establishment is a low-rate establishment () (described in paragraph XI.A.3), but its correct NAICS is not on the high-rate industries NAICS list in Appendix D, conduct the inspection only if it has a DART rate at or above 5.2, or a DAFWII case rate at or above 3.0.
+If the establishment is a low-rate establishment () (described in paragraph XI.A.2), but its correct NAICS is not on the high-rate industries NAICS list in Appendix D, conduct the inspection only if it has a DART rate at or above 5.0, or a DAFWII case rate at or above 2.8.